lianthompson/city-ratio/README.md

 Users can use the reverse button to toggle the first and second city.

 City-ruler was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Mapbox](https://docs.mapbox.com/)'s API.
+Site visits are tracked using [Mixpanel](https://mixpanel.com/report/1972615/insights).

 ## Available Scripts